Puentes De Salud and Nationalities Services Center are making playful spaces to help kids and connect with their own heritage.

 KABOOM! stands in support of nationwide calls for racial justice.
-We do not hesitate in saying that Black Lives Matter, and that Black Kids Matter too.
+We do not hesitate in saying that Black Lives Matter, and that Black Children Matter too.

 Black Americans are facing two pandemics: COVID-19 and structural racism.
 The first emerged recently and is still poorly understood.
 The other was meticulously crafted over 400 years and is so woven into the fabric of our neighborhoods, our institutions, and our society that at times it feels impossible to imagine an America without it.
 Both are devastating Black communities, and both demand bold action.

-We say Black Kids Matter because childhood often looks radically different depending on your race, and that’s a reality that we cannot continue to accept.
+We say Black Children Matter because childhood often looks radically different depending on your race, and that’s a reality that we cannot continue to accept.

 Race predicts whether a kid gets access to the things that are needed to live a healthy, joyful life.
 This means, among other things, good schools, nutritious food, accessible parks and safe, high-quality spaces to play.